fsmosca/Move-Ordering-Spy/README.md

 #### A. Description

-Move Ordering Spy is just a python script or equivalent converted exe file that will attempt to measure the effects of move ordering changes in a computer chess engine.
+It is just a python script or equivalent converted exe file that will attempt to measure the effects of move ordering changes in a computer chess engine.
 It actually tests the engine with a set of specialized epd suite similar to STS-Strategic Test Suite then record how many points it gets and how long its takes to finish the tests.
+The engine version which gets a higher point and faster will be considered as the best.

 #### B. Usage